New York Giants: Dallas Cowboys

+Conference

 San Francisco 49ers

 Despite never being in the same division, the Giants and San Francisco 49ers have developed a heated rivalry over the years.
 The two teams have met eight times in the playoffs (including two NFC Championship Games, both won by New York) since 1982, which is the most of any two teams in that span.
-In the overall series, both the Giants and 49ers are tied 21–21, while the postseason series are also tied 4–4.
+In the overall series the 49ers lead 22–21, while the postseason series are also tied 4–4.
 Five of the eight times the Giants and 49ers have played in the postseason, the winner of their game has gone on to win the Super Bowl.